iikoshteruu/enhanced-grok-export/docs/troubleshooting.md

 ```
 1. Scroll to top of conversation manually
 2. Scroll slowly to bottom, waiting for messages to load
-3. Look for "loading" indicators in Claude.ai interface
+3. Look for "loading" indicators in grok.com interface
 4. Try refreshing page if conversation seems incomplete
 ```